metomi/rose/sphinx/api/configuration/metadata.rst

       .. rose:conf:: help

          (Long) help for the setting.
-For example, :ref:`command-rose-config-edit` will use this in a popup dialog for a variable.
-Embedding variable ids in the help string will allow links to the variables to be created within the popup dialog box, e.g.
+For example, :ref:`command-rose-config-edit` will use this in a pop-up dialog for a variable.
+Embedding variable IDs in the help string will allow links to the variables to be created within the pop-up dialog box, e.g.

          .. code-block:: rose

             help=Used in conjunction with namelist:Var_DiagnosticsNL=n_linear_adj_test to do something linear.

-         Web URLs beginning with ``http://`` will also be presented as links in the :ref:command-rose-config-edit`.
+         Web URLs beginning with ``http://`` will also be presented as links in the :ref:`command-rose-config-edit`.

       .. rose:conf:: description